kaltura/playkit-js-google-tag-manager/docs/guide.md

 Go to: **Variables > User-Defined Variables > New > Choose variable type > Data Layer Variable** , and set the string`'payload'` as the value of the **Data Layer Variable Name**  field.

-Now, you can select thet variable from the list in the `Value` field on the `Tag Configuration` tab.
+Now, you can select that variable from the list in the `Value` field on the `Tag Configuration` tab.